visionappscz/gpg-ftp-deployment/README.md

 A wrapper script for ftp-deployment tool.

 The aim of this script is to provide ondemand encryption and decryption of credentials for use by the ftp-deployment tool.
-Once encrypted the files can then by shared over git or such.
+Once encrypted the files can then by shared over git and such.

-The encryption is handled by gpg and all who are expected to use the encrypted file must have their certificate added at encryption time.
-The recepients of the encrypted files are listed in file named deployment.recipients at the same location as the deployment configuration files.
-A custom location of the recipients file can be entered with the -r option.
+The encryption is handled by gpg and all who are expected to use the encrypted file must have made their certificate available at encryption time.
+The certificates to use during encryption are specified by email addresses in file named deployment.recipients at the same location as the deployment configuration files.

-This script assumes taht the deployment configuration files are named in the following manner: "deployment.<name_of_environment>.ini[.gpg]".
+This script assumes that the deployment configuration files are named in the following manner: "deployment.<name_of_environment>.ini[.gpg]".

 The name of the environment is passed in as a first argument, the desired action as a second argument.

 The upload action can be run in test mode with the -t option.
 No files will be changed, but it will be shown what would have had happend.

 DEPENDENCIES:

-php, gpg, composer
+php (with ssh2), gpg, composer

 INSTALLATION:

-1/ Put it into your favorite folder for scripts and such
+1/ Clone this repository

     git clone git@github.com:mbohal/gpg-ftp-deployment.git

-2/ Navigate to where the deploy.sh script is located
+2/ Navigate to the root of the project (where deploy.js is)

-    cd folder_where_the_script_is
+    cd /path/to/project

 3/ Install dependencies